Sharanuspatil/Agricultural-Drone-/README.md

-# Agricultural-Drone-
+# Agricultural-Drone
-this project is named as agri tech which will be working as assitant to the farmer
+This project is named as agri tech which will be working as assitant to the farmer